Professor of Company Law

 Iris Wuisman has been appointed Professor of Company Law at Leiden Law School of Leiden University since September 2011.
 Her research focusses on general company law more specifically on entrepreneurship and innovative legal business forms and on comparative corporate law.
 She teaches international corporate law, comparative corporate law, introduction to international business law and company law in post academic programmes.
 She is head of the department of Company Law of the Institute of Private Law.

-In 2007, Iris Wuisman graduated in both economics and law ( cum laude) at the Erasmus University in Rotterdam, the Netherlands.
+Iris Wuisman graduated in both economics and law (cum laude) at the Erasmus University in Rotterdam, the Netherlands.
 During her studies, she undertook an exchange program at the University of Technology Sydney, in Australia, where she studied sports management.
 Her bachelor and master’s degrees in both law and economics laid the foundation for her interest in multidisciplinary studies.

 Subsequently, Iris Wuisman launched a start-up in the energy sector that designs and produces energy management systems and currently operates in several countries.
 While developing her business, she began writing her Ph.D. thesis about the introduction of limited liability partnerships in the Netherlands, where she discussed the desirability of this legal form and described the way it could be included in Dutch partnership law.
 In her dissertation, Iris created a link between social developments, economic considerations and the legal framework for close and personal collaboration.
 While pursuing her PhD, Iris also worked as a lawyer at Stibbe Amsterdam, where she specialized in the field of capital markets, finance and corporate litigation.
 She was awarded her Ph.D.-degree in 2011 after successfully defending her thesis entitled: ‘A Dutch Limited Liability Partnership: desirable?’
 [Original title: ‘Een Nederlandse personenvennootschap met beperkte aansprakelijkheid: wenselijk?’
 (Uitgave vanwege het Instituut voor Ondernemingsrecht nr.
 81. Deventer: Kluwer 2011)].

-Iris Wuisman is a member of the Editorial Boards of Ars Aequi’s Bookcouncil Private law and the Journal for Business and Finance ( Onderneming & Financiering).
+Iris Wuisman is a member of the Editorial Board of Geschriften vanwege de Vereniging van Corporate Litigation as well as a board member of the Association of Corporate Litigation.
 Moreover, she is a board member of the Foundation Harry Honée Fund and the Foundation for Professional Education for Legal Counsels.

 - Lid van de examencommissie